morrownr/USB-WiFi/The_Short_List.md

-2021-09-06
+2021-09-09

 The Short List - Superstar USB WiFi Adapters for Linux

-Note: This list is subject to change as new information becomes available.
-Your input is welcome.
+Note: This list is reserved for adapters where all we expect to hear back is "it just works™".

 -----